Skip to Content

 How to Make Easy Pull Apart Pizza Bread:

-2. Roll out the dough and cut it into strips.
+2. Roll out the pizza dough and cut it into strips.

-4. Place pizza dough squares in a medium-sized bowl.
+4. Place the pizza dough squares in a medium-sized bowl.

-5. Pour olive oil over the pizza dough
+5. Pour the olive oil over the pizza dough pieces.

-8. Bake at 350 degrees for 30 minutes or until golden brown.
+8. Bake at 350°F for 30 minutes, or until the bread is golden brown and cooked through.

 Easy Pull Apart Pizza Bread